Events & News

 Join us on May 8th for the inaugural Shaping the Future of Minor Ailments Services: Innovation & Excellence Forum – a day dedicated to the latest research on minor ailments services in Ontario.

-Presented by the Network for Improving Health Systems (NIHS) at the University of Toronto, pharmacists and policymakers are invited to share, learn, and celebrate practice innovations dedicated to minor ailments services in-person at the Leslie Dan Faculty of Pharmacy.
+Presented by the Network for Improving Health Systems (NIHS) at the University of Toronto - a collaboration between the Dalla Lana School of Public Health and the Leslie Dan Faculty of Pharmacy - pharmacists and policymakers are invited to share, learn, and celebrate practice innovations dedicated to minor ailments services in-person at the Leslie Dan Faculty of Pharmacy.

 The event seeks to strengthen existing relationships and build new relationships with policymakers, and recognize our pharmacist colleagues in Ontario who are demonstrating innovative approaches to delivering minor ailments services.